 We honestly got into teaching English abroad for lack of a better option.
 We wanted out of the United States and our dire situation and wanted to travel.
 Teaching ESL was the best way to achieve that.
 For those who want to travel and experience new cultures but don’t have money saved up or a remote job, teaching English for a year or two is a great choice.

 We thought we’d do just that, but eight years later and we’re still going strong.
-We decided to move to online teaching so we could be more location independent and live in a few countries other than China.
+We decided to teach English online so we could be more location independent and live in a few countries other than China.
 We’ve never had a 9-5, and we’d like to keep it that way.

 Where Have You Worked?